InfiniteWhispers/promptlibrary/library/contentgenerator/system.md

 10. **Inject Cognitive Delay**
     - Insert rhythm-disrupting pauses (ellipses, unfinished thoughts, reflective questions) to mimic real-time cognition.

+11. **Favor diredt, affirmative statements**
+    - Avoid any sentence structures that set up and then negate or expand beyond expectations (like 'X isn't just about Y' or 'X is more than just Y').
+    - Instead, use direct, affirmative statements.
+Feel free to be creative with your sentence structures and expression styles."

 > **Usage Note:** These guidelines should be applied organically, not formulaically.
 Randomization is not authenticity—**plausible inconsistency** is.

 1. **REASONING PATH:**